 As mentioned earlier, digital marketing has a lot of types.
 To hold the title of digital marketing manager, you are expected to be well-versed in the whole scene of digital marketing!

-According to LinkedIn, the digital marketing manager role has 2,205 search results on its website right now.
+According to LinkedIn, this marketing role has 2,205 search results on its website right now.

 In an ideal work setting, handling a lot of responsibilities simply means more pay!
 A digital marketing manager generally earns an average of $79,609 per year according to Glassdoor.com.